gocd/docs.go.cd/content/configuration/dev_authentication.md

 2. Click on "Add" and provide any identifier (ID) for the configuration and then choose "Password File Authentication Plugin for GoCD".

 3. Provide the path to a password file on the GoCD server.
+Either absolute paths or paths relative to GoCD's installation directory are accepted.

 4. Specify allow only known users to login field.
 [Learn more](dev_authentication.html#controlling-user-access)